r4jiv007/BgMailerLib/README.md

 BgMailerLib 1.0
 =====================

-Android Library to send Email without user-intervention , can be used to send via background service or thread
+Android Library to send Email , can be used to send via background service or thread It also supports Attachments.
 **How to use it**

 	There are two ways to use this library ,